DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/selection.md

 ## Select All

-If your DataGrid configuration has `TableHeaderRow` plugin you will see checkbox inside header row.
-This checkbox will provide an ability to select/deselect all rows.
+If your DataGrid configuration has the `TableHeaderRow` plugin, you can see a check box inside a header row.
+This check box provides a capability to select/deselect all rows.

 ### Without Paging

-In the following example we are using TableView with virtual mode.
-It allow us to demonstrate select all behavior with multiple rows:
+In the following example, we are using TableView with virtual mode.
+It allow us to demonstrate the Select All behavior with multiple rows:

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/selection/select-all-virtual)